-Similar to the Urgenda case in the Netherlands, the Klimaatzaak -- "climate case" -- was brought by an organization of concerned citizens arguing that Belgian law requires the Belgian government's approach to reducing greenhouse gas emissions to be more aggressive.
-Specifically, they call for reductions of 40% below 1990 levels by 2020 and 87.5% below 1990 levels by 2050.
+Similar to the Urgenda case in the Netherlands, the Klimaatzaak -- "climate case" -- was brought by an organization of concerned citizens, and 58,000 citizen co-plaintiffs, arguing that Belgian law requires the Belgian government's approach to reducing greenhouse gas emissions to be more aggressive.
+The suit named the Belgian State, the Walloon Region, the Flemish Region, and the Brussels-Capital Region as defendants.
+Specifically, plaintiffs called for reductions of 40% below 1990 levels by 2020 and 87.5% below 1990 levels by 2050.

 From February 2019 through March 2020, the parties submitted their main conclusions and final conclusions.
-In their main conclusions, the plaintiffs demanded that the government reduce emissions 42 to 48% in 2025 and at least 55 to 65% in 2030.
-Oral hearings are set for March 2021.
+In their main conclusions, the plaintiffs seek a Court injunction directing the government to reduce emissions 42 to 48% in 2025 and at least 55 to 65% in 2030.
+Oral arguments were heard from March 16 to 26, 2021.

 |02/01/2019||Not Available||Download||Main Conclusions of the Brussels-Capital Regional Government (in French)|

 |02/01/2019||Not Available||Download||Main Conclusions of the Walloon Regional Government (in French)|

 |06/28/2019||Not Available||Download||Main Conclusions of the plaintiffs (in French)|

 |12/16/2019||Not Available||Download||Final synthesis conclusions of the plaintiffs (in French)|

 |03/16/2020||Not Available||Download||Final synthesis conclusions of the Brussels-Capital Regional Government (in French)|

 |03/16/2020||Not Available||Download||Final synthesis conclusions of the Walloon Regional Government (in French)|